-Kitsilano is one of the best places to get views of the Vancouver city skyline.
+Kitsilano is one of the must-visit photography spots in Vancouver, as it’s a great place to get views of the city skyline.
 Starting at the beach, follow the Kitsilano Seawall as it travels around Kits Point until you arrive at Elsje Point in Hadden Park.

 This spot is best to visit on days when the visibility is good so that you can see the impressive mountain range far in the distance.
 Take along a telephoto lens to capture some up close shots of the buildings with their mountainous backdrop.